 Payslips on your Mobile phone

 Did you know you can now view your payslip on your mobile phone or tablet device?
-Further information on how to configure your device can be found here

 How to get a National Insurance number

 You may have a National Insurance (NI) number printed on the back of your biometric residence permit (BRP).
 You don’t need to apply for a National Insurance number if you already have one, or one is printed on your BRP.

 If you don’t have a National Insurance number, you must apply.
 You can only apply for it once you’re in the UK.
 You must have the right to work or study in the UK to get a National Insurance number.

 You need to apply by phone for a National Insurance number.

 Monday to Friday, 8am to 6pm